UN envoy launches new round of Syria talks amid cease-fire

 - Seattle’s newest boom and the wealth it has created are thrilling — and unsettling | PNW Magazine VIEW

+The Geneva talks are expected to last through the week.
+U.N. envoy Staffan de Mistura declined to comment on his expectations but was due to hold a news conference later in the day.

+The negotiations are indirect, with de Mistura shuttling between the warring sides.
+The U.N. envoy was first to meet with representatives from Syrian President Bashar Assad’s government, before a meeting later with opposition representatives.

-The U.N.-led diplomatic efforts seek partly to ensure humanitarian aid deliveries to Syria and lay the groundwork for the day when Syria’s civil war, now in its seventh yer, finally ends.
+The U.N.-led diplomatic efforts seek partly to ensure humanitarian aid deliveries to Syria and plan for the day after the war is over.

+The Syrian opposition is determined to achieve a political transition in Damascus, while Assad’s government insists the talks should prioritize “the war on terror.”
+Deputy Special Envoy Ramzy Ramzy said in Damascus on Saturday the talks would address both matters in parallel.

+Assad’s government has refused to entertain talk of his departure.
+He inherited power from his father, the late Hafez Assad, in 2000 and has held on despite the devastating civil war.
+Half of the country’s population has been displaced, and some 400,000 people have been killed in the violence since 2011.